pjgjordaan/impendulo/README.md

 Impendulo
 =======

-Server and web frontend for impendulo system.
+Server and web app for Impendulo system.